ernie117/PyGuardian/README.md

 In the parent directory:

-> python -m pyguardian < psnname/xboxname/battleID > < platform > < eq/stats/playtime/last/vault/vault-name/vault-type/vault-tier >
+> python -m pyguardian < psnname/xboxname/battleID > < playstation/xbox/pc > < eq/stats/playtime/last/vault/vault-name/vault-type/vault-tier >

 For example, to get my stats it would be: